gdanezis/Design_and_Professional_Skills/README.md

 ## How to report typos and errors, or propose enhancements

 Github comes with a handly bug tracker, which we invite students and other users of the material to use to report bugs.
-You can open an issue here: https://github.com/gdanezis/Design_and_Professional_Skills/issues
+You can open an issue here: https://github.com/gdanezis/Design_and_Professional_Skills/issues .
+Pull requests earn you an honorable mention as a contributor.